• The Barnet FC Chilli Club will be running again this weekend giving you Chilli and a Pint for just £7.50. For more information please click here.

-• The weather forecast for Saturday’s match is for light cloud with maximum temperatures of 13C.
+• The weather forecast for tomorrow’s match is for heavy rain around 3pm followed by sunny intervals and maximum temperatures of 12C.

 Barnet Football Club